1&1 AG: Infrastructure

 For its mobile services, the company relies on the network infrastructures of Telefónica Germany (all brands) as well as that of Vodafone Germany (1&1 brand).
 Due to the requirements of antitrust authorities regarding the merger between E-Plus and Telefónica, Drillisch was able to secure 30% of Telefónica's network capacity.
 Historically, the company relies on the networks of other providers as well as its own 1&1 Versatel network for its DSL (Digital Subscriber Line) and fiber-optics services.
 With 1&1 Versatel, its parent company, United Internet, owns its own landline infrastructure operates more and more customer connections with its own broadband supply.

 In the sale by auction of 5G frequencies in 2019, the company received the bid for the construction of its own mobile network.
-Drillisch acquired with 50 MHz of spectrum in the 3500 MHz band and 2x10 MHz in the 2100 MHz FDD band.
-Its network is slated to begin operation at the start of 2021.
-A basic requirement to begin work as a network operator is national roaming, for which 1&1 received an improved offer from Telefónica in October 2020 following assessment by the European Commission.
-At the end of May 2021, the offer was converted into a contract.
+Drillisch acquired 50 MHz of spectrum in the 3500 MHz band and 2x10 MHz in the 2100 MHz FDD band.
+While the network was initially planned to start in 2021, it was later delayed.

+A core requirement for 1&1's operations as a network operator is national roaming.
+The company initially signed a contract with Telefónica Germany in May 2021.
+However, in August 2023, 1&1 announced a surprise long-term roaming partnership with Vodafone Germany.
+This agreement was finalized in 2024, enabling 1&1 to use the Vodafone network in areas where its own network is not yet available.
+By mid-2025, 1&1 had successfully completed the migration of its existing customer base to its own network core.